Could SIBO be driving your gut symptoms?

 - Another treatment option is herbal supplements such as antimicrobial herbs, prebiotics or Saccharomyces boulardii.
 There are various supplements for SIBO which can help to improve gut health and decrease bacterial overgrowth.

 - Improving gut motility – through meal timing, food choices and supplements you can help your body with the internal housekeeper for the small intestine, the migrating motor complex.
+Read more about the migrating motor complex in my blog post.

 SIBO is a complex condition, which often requires more than one round of treatment.
+Also, it’s very important in SIBO treatment to use prokinetics to help keep the migrating motor complex moving.

 What are the symptoms of SIBO?